Blosc/blosc-doc/doc/c-blosc2_api.rst

    :project: blosc2
 .. doxygenfunction:: blosc2_schunk_get_chunk
    :project: blosc2
-.. doxygenfunction:: blosc2_get_cparams
+.. doxygenfunction:: blosc2_schunk_get_cparams
    :project: blosc2
-.. doxygenfunction:: blosc2_get_dparams
+.. doxygenfunction:: blosc2_schunk_get_dparams
    :project: blosc2

 Frame API
 +++++++++
-The Blosc 2 Frame struct is essentially a Super Chunk contiguous in memory, providing the possibility of serialization on disk and adding metadata.
+The Blosc 2 Frame struct is essentially a store for a super-chunk that can be contiguous in memory, or serialized to disk.

 **typedef blosc2_frame_metalayer**